 fight, Deliberate contact during caution laps or

-after the race has completed., Disorderly conduct
+after the race has completed, Subjecting any

-arrest.
-Penalty will be at the official's
+conduct will not be allowed at the pay-off window.

 8. Any fines, suspensions, and/or protests must be